Little Sisters of the Assumption

-The Little Sisters of the Assumption is a Roman Catholic religious institute founded in France in 1865 by Antoinette Fage (Marie of Jesus) (1824–1883) and Father Etienne Pernet.
+The Little Sisters of the Assumption is a Roman Catholic religious institute founded in France in 1865 by Antoinette Fage (Marie of Jesus) (1824–1883) and Etienne Pernet.
 The declared work of the congregation is the nursing of the sick poor in their own homes.
 This labour they perform gratuitously and without distinction of creed.

 History

 Founding

-The congregation was founded in Paris in 1865, by the Rev. Etienne Pernet, an Assumptionist priest, and Marie Antoinette Fage, known in religion as "Mother Marie de Jésus".
-Both had long been engaged in charitable work, Father Pernet while a professor in the College of the Assumption at Nîmes, and Mlle.
-Fage as a member of the Association of Our Lady of Good Council in Paris.
-They met in Paris and Father Pernet placed her in charge of the work of nursing the sick poor which he had inaugurated.
-Out of this movement the sisterhood grew, Mother Marie de Jesus being the first superior.
+The congregation was founded in Paris in 1865, by Etienne Pernet, an Assumptionist priest, and Marie Antoinette Fage, known in religion as "Marie de Jésus".
+Both had long been engaged in charitable work, Pernet while a professor in the College of the Assumption at Nîmes, and Fage as a member of the Association of Our Lady of Good Council in Paris.
+They met in Paris, and Pernet placed Fage in charge of the work of nursing the sick poor which he had inaugurated.
+Out of this movement the sisterhood grew, Marie de Jesus being the first superior.

 The nursing of the sick poor was not the only purpose of the Little Sisters.
 They endeavoured to bring about conversions, to regularize illicit unions, to have children baptized, sent to school, and prepared for first Communion and Confirmation.
-They formed societies among their clients and enlisted the aid of laymen and laywomen of education and means to further the work of regeneration.
+They formed societies among their clients and enlisted the aid of laypeople of education and means to further the work of regeneration.
 The congregation had established houses in Italy, Spain, Belgium, England, Ireland, and the United States of America.
-The papal Brief approving the congregation was issued in April 1897.
+The papal brief approving the congregation was issued in April 1897.
 The Congregation lived a modified monastic lifestyle, adapted from the Augustinians of the Assumption.
 Up until the liturgical reforms of 1957, the congregation prayed the Little Office of Our Lady in choir.
 The motherhouse was in Grenelle, Paris.